What is Carbon Fiber?

 • Used in really cool applications like exotic cars (Ferrari, Lamborghini), NASA/Aerospace, high-end sporting equipment, yachts and more.

-People often wonder what carbon fiber is, and its increased use in automobile and airplane construction have made them sit up and take notice.
-It is not difficult to understand what carbon fiber is and why it is highly valued as a favorite of luxury designers.
-Simply put, carbon fiber is a super-strong fabric that's used to make diverse products, where light-weight, strength and modern looks are valued.
-Some examples would be Formula One, Ferraris and Lamborghinis, yachts, MotoGP, and even items from luxury brands such as Chanel, Gucci, Montblanc and more.
+Carbon fiber is a super-strong fabric that's used to make diverse products, where light-weight, strength and modern looks are valued.
+Some examples would be Formula One, Ferraris and Lamborghinis, yachts, MotoGP, and even items from luxury brands like wallets such as Chanel, Gucci, Montblanc and more.

 Bonus!